PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 17:06:54
+Last updated: 2024-04-13 17:07:28
-Random Quote: I have won every battle, yet somehow I'm losing the war.  -  Robb Stark
+Random Quote: I was pretending to be someone I am not which I should only be doing on stage. - Devi Vishwakumar